 Easy-mix carrot cakes

 The food processor takes all the strain when making these simple cakes - grate the carrots in yours in seconds, then switch blades and finish the cake batter in there too.
 In place of butter, sunflower or vegetable oil, they use coconut oil, in place of sugar, maple syrup.
 They are light, fluffy and just sweet enough - not overly so.
-If you want to make them gluten-free, switch the self-raising flour and baking powder for gluten-free varieties.
-These freeze well so make a batch and bag them up once cool so that you can always get one or two out to defrost ahead of the afternoon school pick-up.
+They also freeze well so make a batch and bag them up once cool so that you can always get one or two out to defrost ahead of the afternoon school pick-up.
 Also good for lunchboxes.
 These cakes have a lot in common with our easy-mix chocolate courgette cake - we try to keep bags of both in our freezer.
 If you want to ice these, try our citrus frosting.

 3 tbsp coconut oil